mtopircean/essential-oils/README.md

 ## Design
 Design is very basic and limited to Python/Heroku interfaces.
-There was a separation of data based on their pourpose and intention by using colorama.
+There was a separation of data based on their purpose and intention by using colorama.
 The use of tabulate and font styles was done in order to structure the data in a manner easy to read and understand.

 #### FlowChart
 FlowChart was established at the beginning of the project as it was an absolute requirement in order to ensure that all of the different features and interconnections between different functionalities where executed.
-It has supported in a few instances in identifying a lack of logic, or a deadend in a function.
+It has supported in a few instances in identifying a lack of logic, or a dead end in a function.
 ![Alt text](/readme/images/flow-diagram.jpg)

 [FLOWCHART PRESENT ALSO AT THIS LINK DUE TO IT`S LARGE SIZE AND COMPLEXITY:](https://github.com/mtopircean/essential-oils/blob/main/readme/images/flow%20-diagram.jpg)